michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0134.md

 ### Definition
 - adj: (of words) meaning the same or nearly the same
 ### Family
-synonymous: synonymity, synonymously, synonymousness+;synonym: synonymous, synonyms
+- synonymous: synonymity, synonymously, synonymousness+
+- synonym: synonymous, synonyms
 ### Examples
 - For some Maryland police departments, such as in Baltimore County, the Public Information Act is synonymous with policy regarding the footage.
 - The winner of this battle will determine whether the Trump name forever becomes synonymous with climate heroism or villainy.